franzos/goFranz/_work/onair-website-relaunch.md

 The new On Air website is handcrafted from scratch:

-- Vue 2 frontend powered by Nuxt.JS
+- Vue 2 frontend with Vuex state management
-- NestJS backend; written entirely in Typescript
+- NestJS backend; written in Typescript
+- Stripe API integration for payment processing
-- AWS Amazon S3 asset storage
+- AWS S3 asset storage